Wayra-T/Project-Cybersecurity-HomeLab/README.md

 The CORPORATELAN interface manages traffic to and from the organization’s trusted internal corporate network.
 Rules permit communications to internal VLANs (Security and pretending "External Malicious" subnets) and access to the Internet is disable.
 Traffic between hosts within the subnet is allowed.
 ![Corporate Rules ](images/CorporateRules.png)

 The SECURITY interface rules restrict traffic by blocking communications to the Malicious WAN, Management, and WAN subnets.
-Access to specific web services is permitted only when enabled for updates.
+Access to specific web services is permitted only when enabled for upgrades, tool installation, and for accessing online malware analysis services.
 Traffic from the SECURITY subnet to other internal subnets is allowed.
 ![Security Rules ](images/SecurityRules.png)

 The TARGETS interface rules permit traffic within internal VLANs (VLAN 10, 30, and 40).
 Access to specific web services is permitted only when enabled for updates.
 Traffic between hosts within the subnet is allowed.